-- a.
+a.
 Medical License: Medical licensure is done on a state-by-state basis.
 If the away rotation is out-of-state, it is the responsibility of the House Officer to understand and follow the applicable state licensure rules for House Officers in Graduate Medical Education programs in that state.
-Many states will require a training certificate to be issued by the state medical board prior to commencing any clinical activity. - b.
-Risk Management.
-Since Cleveland Clinic Akron General assumes malpractice coverage for all approved residency rotations (including outside electives), the Chair of Medical Education and Research and/or the House Officer program director may request review of the proposed scope of clinical activities of the House Officer on elective by Cleveland Clinic Akron General Risk Management prior to final authorization of the elective.
+Many states will require a training certificate to be issued by the state medical board prior to commencing any clinical activity.